 Professor Michael Wilson

-Professor Michael Wilson is a leading cardiothoracic surgeon with clinical appointments at Royal Prince Alfred, Concord, Strathfield Private and Macquarie University Hospitals.
+Professor Michael Wilson is a leading cardiothoracic surgeon with clinical appointments at Macquarie University Hospital, Mater Hospital, Chris O’Brien Lifehouse, Northern Beaches Hospital and John Flynn Hospital Gold Coast.
 Professor Wilson has a special interest in the utilisation of emerging technologies and minimally invasive techniques to deal with complex heart and lung surgical problems.
 He holds an academic appointment at Macquarie University and has extensive experience in clinical and basic science research.
-He is a board member of The Baird Institute for Applied Heart and Lung Surgical Research.

-Professor Wilson has a wide and varied interest in all aspects of cardiothoracic surgery including total-arterial coronary artery bypass surgery, anaortic off-pump coronary artery surgery, ventricular remodelling surgery (SVR), minimally invasive (including Da Vinci robot) heart (MICS) and lung (VATS/MITS) surgery, complex aortic root, arch and thoraco-abdominal aortic surgery, transcatheter aortic valve surgery (TAVI), pulmonary thromboendarterectomy surgery, and surgery for lung cancer.
+Professor Wilson has a wide and varied interest in all aspects of cardiothoracic surgery including total-arterial coronary artery bypass surgery, anaortic off-pump coronary artery surgery, Da Vinci Robotic Mitral, Coronary bypass and Thoracic oncologic surgery, minimally invasive video thorascopic assisted heart (MICS) and lung (VATS/MITS) surgery, complex aortic root, arch and thoraco-abdominal aortic surgery, Structural heart disease and transcatheter techniques including Transcatheter aortic valve implant (TAVI), and surgery for lung cancer.
 He has presented extensively at national and international conferences and authored or co-authored more than 70 publications in peer-reviewed journals.

 Professor Wilson has an international reputation for applying new technologies to complex heart and lung surgical problems.
 He is sought after for his expertise in managing patients with complex problems.
 He has been involved in several ‘first-in-man’ procedures and is a great advocate for teaching the next generation of surgeons to think outside the square and become innovative too.